ds-102/fa20/grading.md

 title: "Grading"
 ---

 There will be 6 homework assignments.
-Assignments will mix programming and short answer questions.
 Lab assignments will be graded on completion and correctness, but all test cases will be public.
 Your two lowest labs will be dropped.

-40% homeworks and labs (25% homework, 15% labs)
+25% Homeworks
+15% Labs
 25% Midterm
 35% Final

 ### Slip Days

 Each student gets an extension budget of 5 slip days.
 You can use the extension on homework assignments (not lab assignments) during the semester.
 Do not plan to use your slip-time; it is there for unforeseen circumstances.
 These are rounded up, so if you are 1 minute late then 1 slip day will be used.

 After you have used your slip-time budget, any assignment handed in late will be marked off 20% per day late, rounded up to the nearest integer of number of days.
 No assignment will be accepted more than 5 days late.